From Edinburgh and Glasgow to the Highlands and West Coast, this is Scotland at its best

 Days 1-3

-Private transfer to your hotel in Edinburgh
+Start your journey in Edinburgh

 Edinburgh’s Old Town dominates the city from atop a volcanic outcrop and Edinburgh Castle balances perilously on the edge.
 The Royal Mile runs down to the Palace of Holyroodhouse, the official residence of Her Majesty the Queen in Scotland.
 The Windsor connections can be seen at a hidden location in the district of Leith, where the Queen’s Royal Yacht Britannia is now docked.
-Explore Edinburgh’s highlights with your expert guide and discover what makes this city perennially popular.

 scottish-smoked-salmon